 Kids can capture their favorite memories in a custom scrapbook.
 It's easy to turn a traditional scrapbook into a sweet showcase—just remember to let them get creative with their collections.

 Put together a scrapbook on the road with loose-leaf rings, and make the drive as much fun as the destination.
 Bring some supplies, such as a hole punch, along for the ride.
-Kids can draw vehicles they see on plain tags with prepunched holes and record the day's highlights on postcards from every stop, creating picture-perfect pages.
-Or tuck souvenirs from a multicity trip into envelopes color-coded by town: Have your child mark each city with a sticker on a map, and add a matching sticker to the envelope.
+Kids can draw vehicles they see on plain tags with pre-punched holes and record the day's highlights on postcards from every stop, creating picture-perfect pages.
+Otherwise, tuck souvenirs from a multi-city trip into envelopes color-coded by town: Have your child mark each city with a sticker on a map, and add a matching sticker to the envelope.

 Books Within a Book

-Kids can create small albums for their scrapbook, each with a story to tell -- the ones here are devoted to family and summer friends.
+Kids can create small albums for their scrapbook, each with a story to tell—the ones displayed in this craft are devoted to family and summer friends.
+You can keep the theme going with photos from warm-weather days and vacations with loved ones to make it complete.
 Stiff paper covers along with paper spines and corners give them a fancy hardcover feel.
 The book on top has a closure made with a paper fastener and string.